 For further information on Kentucky Lake and all it has to offer, visit www.kentuckylake.org.

-Covering 180 acres of land, the Murray-Calloway County Parks system holds a swimming complex, batting cages, nine baseball and softball fields, a soccer complex with 15 fields, three basketball courts, 10 covered pavilions, five playgrounds, a youth climbing wall, an outdoor amphitheater, three-and-a-half miles of developed nature trails, a disc golf course and a dog park.
+Covering 164 acres of land, the Murray-Calloway County Parks system includes a pool and splash pad, nine baseball and softball fields, batting cages, 15-field soccer complex, three basketball courts, 10 covered pavilions, five playgrounds, youth climbing wall, amphitheater, three-and-a-half miles of developed nature trails, a disc golf course, a dog park, skate park, and horseshoe pits.
 There are also many unique historic sites located in the parks including Calloway County’s first courthouse, a 1907 train depot and caboose, a tobacco barn and Water’s 1925 one-room schoolhouse.
-Take a leisurely stroll through Central Park and enjoy the nature, or visit Chestnut Park and experience one of the many events taking place there on a regular basis.
+Bee Creek is the home to local soccer and now includes 1.25 miles of paved walking trails, a pavilion and playground.

-Thanks in large part to the two parks, Murray was recently named a Playful City USA for the second year in a row.
-The only city in Kentucky to be awarded this honor, the award is given to communities that have a great place to play within walking distance of every child in America and encourage play as a component to a child’s development.
+Thanks in part to the community’s parks, Murray has been named a Playful City USA for six years in a row.
+The only city in Kentucky to be so honored in consecutive years, the award is given to communities that have a great place to play within walking distance.

-The Central Park Disc Golf Course was complete in 2006 and is becoming one of the parks most used facilities.
-Disc Golf, a new, rapidly growing sport, is similar to traditional golf but with Frisbee-like discs.
-The 18-hole course has a total length of over 5,200 feet with a par of 58, and is great for experienced players or those new to the game.
-For serious disc golfers, the parks department offers retail sales of Innova disc golf equipment at its office, located at 900 Payne Street.
+Rapidly growing, disc golf is similar to traditional golf but with Frisbee-like discs.
+The 5,200 foot long, 18-hole Central Park Disc Golf Course has a par of 58 and challenges experienced players or beginners.
+The parks department offers retail sales of Innova disc golf equipment at its office, located at 900 Payne Street.

 The American Society of Golf Architects designated the Frances E. Miller Memorial Golf Course as one of the best designed 18-hole courses in America.
 It presents a unique challenge for competitive and recreational golfers alike.
 Measuring 6,592 yards from the championship tees, the par-71 layout has two distinct nines which require a wide array of shot-making.
 The outward nine is set on hilly terrain and requires pinpoint accuracy from tee to green, whereas the inward half rewards length and accurate long-iron play.
 The facility also offers two large practice putting greens, as well as a wide two-level practice tee and a spacious 315 yard driving range.
 Sullivan's Par 3 Golf and Sports Center offers an 18-hole executive golf course and a driving range, where during the peak season, the range is lighted for night practice.
 Sullivan's also houses an 18-hole miniature golf course and batting cages.